sytandas/automation/README.md

 Automated Debugger

-Presently it create file and manually ready to debug and test program for learning purpose (terminal only) Future it will debug code.
+Presently it create file and manually ready to debug and test program for learning purpose (terminal only) Creating csv and input data when the file is created and other information about the file.
+Future it will debug code.